 \subsection{Regression-Driven Feature Learning}

 Feature learning module can obtain an aggregated feature from the concatenation of input sequences before regression.
-It is essential to learn each spatio-temporal dynamic features separately in the temporal dimension from the input frames concatenation.
-Previous algorithms, such as CNN-based~\cite{lee2020adacof,ding2021cdfi,kalluri2020flavr} and Transformer-based methods~\cite{liu2020convtransformer,shi2022video}, only formulate the feature learning as a general feature filter without considering the internal structure of fusion features. \textbf{These stacked filter layers bring structural redundancy and result in the loss of local-global expressions}.
-Therefore, we propose a Regression-Driven Feature Learning (RDFL) network, which is shown in Fig.\ref{fig3}.
-RDFL network not only compensates multiple hierarchical spatial structures to exploit high-level motions with appropriate motion features for regression, but also simultaneously reduces the number of parameters.
+It is essential for each spatiotemporal dynamic feature to be learned separately in the temporal dimension from the input frame concatenation.
+Previously developed algorithms, such as CNN-based~\cite{lee2020adacof,ding2021cdfi,kalluri2023flavr} and Transformer-based methods~\cite{liu2020convtransformer,shi2022video}, only formulate feature learning as a general feature filter without consideration given to the internal structure of fusion features. {These stacked filter layers bring structural redundancy and result in the loss of local-global expressions}.
+Therefore, we propose a regression-driven feature learning (RDFL) network, which is shown in Fig.\ref{fig3}.
+The RDFL network not only compensates with multiple hierarchical spatial structures to exploit high-level motions with appropriate motion features for regression but also simultaneously reduces the number of parameters.

-In details, the concatenation feature $\bm{F}$ of the multiple candidate frames $\{I_{-2},I_{-1},I_{1},I_{2}\}$ is input into three convolutional layers with down-sampling operation to obtain fundamental feature $\bm{F}_0$ for computation reduction.
-Then, three layers of hierarchical spatial structure are utilized on $\bm{F}_0$ to extract regression-aware detailed features $\bm{F}_1$ and $\bm{F}_2$ with different resolutions, which can be expressed as:
+In detail, the concatenation feature $\bm{F}$ of the multiple candidate frames $\{I_{-2},I_{-1},I_{1},I_{2}\}$ is input into three convolutional layers with the down-sampling operation to obtain the fundamental feature $\bm{F}_0$ for computation reduction.
+Then, three layers of the hierarchical spatial structure are utilized with $\bm{F}_0$ to extract regression-aware detailed features $\bm{F}_1$ and $\bm{F}_2$ with different resolutions, which can be expressed as:

-where $\downarrow ( )$ denotes the down-sampling operation with the average pooling, $\phi_{conv} ( )$ represents three consecutive convolutional layers.
+where $\downarrow ( )$ denotes the down-sampling operation with average pooling and $\phi_{conv} ( )$ represents three consecutive convolutional layers.

 Then, to further enhance the spatial feature expression, a multi-scale fusion strategy is implemented in the hierarchical spatial structures by skip-connection operation.
-The deconvolutions with up-sampling operation are adopted to extract features $\bm{F}_3$, $\bm{F}_4$ and $\bm{F}_5$, as:
+The deconvolutions with the up-sampling operation are adopted to extract features $\bm{F}_3$, $\bm{F}_4$ and $\bm{F}_5$, as follows: